duckietown/template-ros/README.md

 ### 3. Define dependencies

-List the dependencies in the files `dependencies-apt.txt`, `dependencies-py.txt`, and `dependencies-py3.txt`.
+List the dependencies in the files `dependencies-apt.txt` and `dependencies-py3.txt` (apt packages and pip packages respectively).

 ### 4. Place your code